e-rotaract/e-rotaract.github.io/_pages/street-kids.md

 # Make a Donation {#donation}

-With <b>150 euros/swiss francs per month</b>, we can feed a kid two meals a day and provide them with education: school, supplies, clothes!
+With <b>150 euros/swiss francs per month</b>, we can feed a kid two meals a day and provide them with shelter and education: school, supplies, clothes!

 <!--
 <p style="text-align: center;">